 In 2005, nine former recipients of the Mitchell Scholarship came together to form the Alumni Council — a body of Mitchell Scholar Alumni that works to provide resources to Mitchell Institute Alumni and current Mitchell Scholars.
 The Council also supports the work of the Institute, its programs, and fundraising efforts.

-Alumni Council President Nathan Kinney is the 2008 Mitchell Scholar from Mt.
+Alumni Council Past President Nathan Kinney is the 2008 Mitchell Scholar from Mt.
 Abram High School, located in Northern Franklin County.
 He graduated from University of Maine with a B.A. in Financial Economics, summa cum laude.
 Kinney currently serves as an Experience Manager for Advisory consultants at EY (Ernst & Young) in Charlotte, NC, where he helps foster their careers.
 He also performs as a member of United Way of Central Carolinas’ Lead Impact Network Change (LINC) community and as a UMaine Alumni Ambassador.
 If you have the opportunity to meet Nate, you will note that he is very sociable and his personality type is great for convincing others and inciting enthusiasm.
 “Undeniably, being a Mitchell Scholar has meant the opportunity to be part of a vast network of patrons, mentors and subsequently newly found friends, that all strive toward a common goal to strengthen and give back to the communities of Maine.”